Concept of Basis Vectors and Directional Representation of Vectors

 where \(e_1=\begin{bmatrix}1 \\0\\0\end{bmatrix},\hspace{2mm}e_2=\begin{bmatrix}0 \\1 \\0 \end{bmatrix},\hspace{2mm}e_3=\begin{bmatrix}0 \\0 \\1 \end{bmatrix}\)

-In \(3\)-Dimensional Cartesian Coordinate System,the Unit Vector in Positive Direction of \(X\)-Axis is given by \(\mathbf{\hat{i}}\) (or \(\mathbf{\hat{x}}\)),
+Similarly, in \(3\)-Dimensional Cartesian Coordinate System,the \(3\)-Dimensional Standard Basis Vectors \(e_1\), \(e_2\) and \(e_3\) (as given in equation (5) above) are mapped to Unit Vector in Positive Direction of \(X\)-Axis (represented by \(\mathbf{\hat{i}}\) or \(\mathbf{\hat{x}}\)),

-As per equation (5) above, the Components of Real Vector \(B\) given by \(B_1\), \(B_2\) and \(B_3\) Directionally Represent a Displacement of \(B_1\) Units along the
+In equation (7) above, the Components of Real Vector \(B\) given by \(B_1\), \(B_2\) and \(B_3\) Directionally Represent a Displacement of \(B_1\) Units along the

-\(X\)-Axis, a Displacement of \(B_2\) Units along the \(Y\)-Axis and a Displacement of \(B_3\) Units along the \(Z\)-Axis
+\(X\)-Axis, a Displacement of \(B_2\) Units along the \(Y\)-Axis and a Displacement of \(B_3\) Units along the \(Z\)-Axis,

 Any Vector given using a particular Set of Basis Vectors can be Ported to different Set of Basis Vectors using the formula for Change of Basis Vectors for a Vector.
 Such Porting of the Vector does not change the Length/Magnitude/Norm (or Direction in case of Real Vector) of the Vector.